 Self-employed individuals will continue to be responsible for paying a full 12.4 percent of their taxable income to Social Security, which means those earning an income in excess of the new wage base of $132,900 could be paying $558 more in taxes in 2019.

-While still of great import, these automatic adjustments are a relatively minor change, especially compared to the much more sweeping alterations to the tax code that are just around the bend.
-For information on new payroll technology and how to keep compliant, connect with the experts at Triton today.
+While still of great importance, these automatic adjustments are a relatively minor change, especially compared to the much more sweeping alterations to the tax code that are just around the bend.
+For information on new payroll technology and how to keep compliant, connect with the experts at Triton Benefits & HR Solutions today.